WYOMING COUNTY PLANNING BOARD

 Regardless of the approval or disapproval of the proposed action,the municipality must always Mail or Email a Notice of Final Action (pink form) to the County Planning Board.
 The municipality is said to have agreed with the County’s decision if the final action required no “supermajority” vote.

 What are the consequences if a referral is not made?

 Neglecting to refer a land use action pursuant to General Municipal Law may constitute a “procedural or jurisdictional error” that could legally invalidate the local municipality’s land use decision.
 In a court challenge, the local decision on an application may be nullified.
 To clarify any of these issues, the municipal board may wish to consult their attorney.

-Wyoming County Department of Planning
+Wyoming County Planning Department

 36 Center Street, Suite C

 The Wyoming County Planning Board hereby notifies all interested parties that their regularly scheduled monthly meetings will take place on the first Monday of each month, except where noted below.

 Meetings will be in the Conference Room (2nd Floor) of the Wyoming County Ag & Business Center at 36 Center Street, Suite C, Warsaw, NY at 7:00 pm.
 Applicants may also attend via Zoom Meeting.

 Meetings are open to the public and applicants are encouraged to attend.
 For further information, please call the Wyoming County Planning Department at 585-786-5135, option 2.